10 Work at Home Jobs for People Who Love Kids

 4. Baby Planner

 Do you adore babies?
 Are you organized?
 Then maybe this is your calling.
 Baby Planners act as a personal consultants to new and expecting families.
 Planners can choose an area of specialty like eco-friendly, luxury, budget or they can be a generalist helping parents to make sure they have the right support, services, and gear in place for when their baby arrives.
 The services you can offer are endless, but many planners offer birth planning, gear consultation, registry consulting, and bed-rest services.
-For more information on this career you can check out the International Baby Planners Association or Mary Oscategui’s book, The Baby Planner Profession: What You Need to Know!
+For more information on this career you can check out the Baby Planner University.

 5. Kid’s Party Planner

 Are you creative?
 Do you like to budget, plan, and negotiate?
 Then cash in by planning parties for children.
 Party planners handle the details of location, budget, decorations, entertainment, food, beverages, activities, and invitations.
 Don’t think there’s much money in planning birthday parties?
 According to an article on Slate.com, “7 out of 10 moms and dads were spending more than $300 on their child’s birthday celebration in 2013, with slightly more than 1 in 7 admitting to running up a tab of $1,000 on the big day.”
 Add in baby showers, graduation parties, sweet sixteen celebrations, and quinceañeras and you’ll be busy all the time.
 For more info on this career check out FabJob’s Guide for Becoming a Party Planner.